egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ```bash
 touch /var/log/test.log
 ```
-Open the ossec.conf file again and navigate to the bottom, you should see a lot of **localfile** blocks, they indicate a path to a file that Wazuh will collect his logs from.
+Open the ossec.conf file again and navigate to the bottom, you should see a lot of **localfile** blocks, they indicate a path to a file that Wazuh will collect logs from.

 Insert this block:
 ```xml